orkun51/orkun51/README.md

 - 👋 Hello World, I’m Orkun;
 - 👀 I love math, programming, digital gaming, data science and AI;
 - 🌱 I’m addicted to learning and developing myself.
 I am trying to growing every day;
 - 💞️ I’m currently working on Unity and digital gaming.
-Also I am working on AI and Data Science;
+Also I am working on JAVA;
 - 📫 How to reach me ...
       :office: [LinkedIn](https://www.linkedin.com/in/orkun-kocak/)